jasonbayton/11ty/_src/blog/2026/04/bayton-org-goes-ai-first.md

 <div class="callout callout-green">
 <div class="callout-heading">Yes, this was created for April 1st</div>

 But MIKA is very much real.
 It's a fully functional, OpenAI-backed assistant with complete access to bayton.org content via voice and text.
-It will remain available for the foreseeable future, and the questions asked of it are being used to identify gaps in the documentation and prioritise new content creation.
-Give it a go at [/mika/](/mika/).
+It no longer takes over the homepage - instead it's available as a floating orb across the entire site and a dedicated full experience at [/mika/](/mika/) with voice support.
+The questions asked of it are being used to identify gaps in the documentation and prioritise new content creation.
+Give it a go!

 </div>